 The legal blood alcohol level in Texas is .08, and the Texas Alcoholic Beverage Commission has charts that show how easily a person can reach that level.
 Many factors affect how a person reacts to alcohol, but the charts show that consuming just one or two drinks can negatively affect a person’s ability to drive.
 Irresponsible driving by others can cause unfortunate outcomes for you and your family.

-Tragedies can and often do result from DWI accidents; when they do, you need representation by an Irving accident attorney.
+Tragedies can and often do result from DWI accidents; when they do, you need representation by an injury attorney.

 When Attorney Dashner represents you, there are no legal fees unless he wins a successful judgment in your case.
 You have nothing to risk by discussing your accident with him, and you may find that you can gain fair compensation for your injuries and losses.